dacooderr/Window-and-Linux-Optimization/readme.md

   - Using [Chris Titus' Windows Debloater](https://christitus.com/windows-tool/) you can customize and debloat windows to your liking by a click of a few buttons.

      - Open Windows Powershell in Administator and paste this in the console _irm christitus.com/win | iex_  and press enter.
 You can follow his tutorial [here](https://www.youtube.com/watch?v=yKydZFJRzMk&)

+### Calypto's In-depth Latency Guide
+• If you have the time, this very long and in-depth guide explains the science behind Latency, and how to improve it [here](

 ## LINUX